-The cmd2.Cmd.history attribute, the cmd2.history.History class, and the cmd2.history.History.History.class are all part of the public API for cmd2.Cmd.
+The cmd2.Cmd.history attribute, the cmd2.history.History class, and the cmd2.history.
+History class, and the cmd2.history.
+HistoryItem class are all part of the public API for cmd2.Cmd.
 You could use these classes to implement write your own history command (see below for documentation on how the included history command works).
 If you don't like pickled history, you could implement your own mechanism for saving and loading history from a plain text file.